tjr214/wasp-app-boilerplate/wasp-guide.md

     ├── pages/          		# React Page components
     ├── styles/         		# CSS styles
-    └── entities/       		# Wasp and Database Entities └── [db-entity]/ 		# Actions/Queries for a specific Wasp Entity
-           └── actions.ts	 	# Backend Actions for Entity
+    └── entities/       		# Wasp and Database Entities └── [wasp-entity]/ 	# Actions/Queries for a specific Wasp or dB Entity └── actions.ts	 	# Backend Actions for that Entity
-           └── queries.ts	 	# Backend Queries for Entity
+           └── queries.ts	 	# Backend Queries for that Entity
 ```

 ## Main Configuration